 Scenic Drives Through the Countryside

 Prepare to be mesmerized by winding country roads and golden leaves falling like snowflakes.
-There are few places that pack such a concentrated amount of charm into the area like New England in the fall manages to do.
+There are few places that pack such a concentrated amount of charm into the area as New England in the fall manages to do.

 According to a New England Rural Data Study, 83% of the land mass of the New England region is rural.
 That’s a lot of countryside to explore!